Burning in hell: Russian press sheds few tears for McCain

 Accusing the former Navy pilot of lying about being tortured while being held prisoner during the Vietnam War, the popular tabloid concluded with the hope that McCain is now burning in hell.

 "Senator McCain loved the flames of war.
-Let's believe he'll have enough flames where his soul is resting now," it wrote.
+Let's believe he'll have enough flames where his soul is resting," it wrote.

 Life News, a pro-Kremlin tabloid news site, mocked the "chief Russophobe" for his decision to publish a 2013 op-ed aimed at Russians on an obscure news site called Pravda.ru.